ansible-collections/ibm_zos_ims/README.md

 This release of the collection was tested with the following dependencies.

-- ansible-core v2.17.x
+- ansible-core v2.16.x
 - Python 3.13.x
 - IBM Open Enterprise SDK for Python 3.11.x
-- IBM Z Open Automation Utilities (ZOAU) 1.2.x
+- IBM Z Open Automation Utilities (ZOAU) 1.3.x
 - z/OS V2R5

 ## Contributing

-We are not currently accepting community contributions.
+This community is not currently accepting contributions.
 However, we encourage you to open git issues for bugs, comments or feature requests.

 Review this content periodically to learn when and how to make contributions in the future.
 For the latest information on open issues, see: [git issues](https://github.com/ansible-collections/ibm_zos_ims/issues).